-If you are successful, your university will be required to indicate the account number the funds are in, and that the university is prepared to report on the funds, as part of the fellowship funding, with a Form 300 or annual statement of account outlining the use of funds to support the fellow.
+If you are successful, your academic institution will be required to indicate the account number the funds are in, and that the academic institution is prepared to report on the funds, as part of the fellowship funding, with a Form 300 or annual statement of account outlining the use of funds to support the fellow.
 This confirmation will be sent with a Provisional Notice of Award at the time the results are announced.

-I received my PhD from an international university, am I still eligible for the program?
+I received my PhD from an international academic institution, am I still eligible for the program?

 Yes.
-We accept PhD graduates from international universities for this program.
+We accept PhD graduates from international academic institutions for this program.

 I currently hold an NSERC/CIHR/SSHRC or Mitacs Accelerate postdoctoral scholarship.
 Am I eligible?

 You are eligible to apply for the program; however, you may not hold a Mitacs Elevate award at the same time as any other federal, provincial, territorial, or Mitacs grant or scholarship.